The Missing Cross to Purity

 they are kept from the spots of this world.

-So they are far degenerated from this pure religion from above,
+So those are far degenerated from this pure religion from above,

 (which is undefiled before God, which keeps from the spots of this world,